AlexKalopsia/mastodon-gender-distribution/README.md

 Command-line Use
 ----------------

-Pass a Mastodon user handle to analyze the user's friends and followers.\
+Pass a Mastodon user handle to analyze the accounts the user follows and their followers.\
 It supports formats such as `alexkalopsia`, `@alexkalopsia`, `@alexkalopsia@mastodon.social` and `alexkalopsia@mastodon.social`:

 ```